Matt Damon Moved to Tears During Five-Minute Standing Ovation at Cannes 'Stillwater' Premiere - News Break

 Matt Damon Moved to Tears During Five-Minute Standing Ovation at Cannes 'Stillwater' Premiere

-As the credits rolled, Damon — standing by his director and co-stars — started to tear up at the cheers from the crowd.
-The Oscar winner plays a stoic Oklahoma construction worker whose daughter (Abigail Breslin) is imprisoned for murder in France, following a harrowing incident with her girlfriend while studying abroad.
-As years and expensive lawyers add up (in a scenario extremely reminiscent of the Amanda Knox case), Damon works tirelessly to prove his child’s innocence and befriends a single mom and her daughter along the way.www.greenwichtime.com
+As the credits rolled, Damon started to tear up at the ecstatic cheers from the crowd.
+In the film, he plays a stoic Oklahoma construction worker whose daughter (Abigail Breslin) is imprisoned for murder in France, after being convicted of killing her ex-girlfriend while studying abroad.
+As years and expensive lawyers add up (in a scenario reminiscent of the Amanda Knox case), Damon’s character Bill Baker works tirelessly to prove his child’s innocence and befriends a single mom (Camille Cottin) and her daughter (Lilou Siauvaud) along the way.www.sfgate.com